eskatos/spicyplates/README.md

 # Spicy Plates

-Spicy Plates ease the use of templating engines for simple use cases supporting Velocity, StringTemplate and eRuby templates.
+Spicy Plates ease the use of templating engines for simple use cases supporting [Apache Velocity](http://velocity.apache.org/), [StringTemplate](http://www.stringtemplate.org/) and [eRuby](http://www.ruby-doc.org/stdlib/libdoc/erb/rdoc/) templates.

 Boilerplate code is provided to use templates from simple strings, classpath resources, webapp resources or files.